-A warm welcome to Frome Deanery from our Area Dean, Liz Dudley, Vicar of Christ Church, St Mary's Frome.
+A warm welcome to Frome Deanery from our Area Dean, Caroline Walker, Rector of St Philip and St James, Norton St Philip.

 Working together across the Deanery, we seek to be a transforming Christian presence in every community where more and more people catch God's love and choose to be Jesus' disciples.
+We seek to give God the glory and draw people to Christ, with clergy and non-clergy sharing in building God's kingdom in ways that are affirming and energising for all involved.